buildsbyyuan/buildsbyyuan/README.md

-# 👋 Hi, I am Yuan
+# 👋 Hi, I am Yuan-Yuan

 Welcome to my corner of the internet.
 I build small, creative projects that combine product thinking, data storytelling and playful design.
 I enjoy turning messy ideas into simple tools that make life clearer, easier and a little more fun.